Text by CLOT Magazine

 And this is what eventually makes up the strength of a community-based event series like Vorspiel; That it gathers its momentum over time, with recurring participants and/or crazy one-offs – a recurring event open to interpretation each time, yet with a common framework to act within, Gansing adds.

-Vorspiel official opening event will take place on 21st January at silent green in Wedding, and will give a small taste of what to expect for the Vorspiel 2022 program through live performances, screenings, installations, and many other artistic interventions, and showcasing their aims to regroups initiatives, collectives, and venues into a city-wide event series exploring artistic intersections of digital culture and society.
+Vorspiel official opening event will take place on 21st January at Silent Green in Wedding.
+It will give a small taste of what to expect from the Vorspiel 2022 program through live performances, screenings, installations, and many other artistic interventions and showcasing their aims to regroups initiatives, collectives, and venues into a city-wide event series exploring artistic intersections of digital culture and society.

-LORE (21-23 Jan, Gelegenheiten ), is a 3 -day exhibition and event series presented by I’m Daddy and an exploration of the ways magic and technology can meet and intersect in our current times to rearticulate points of conflict, reclaim experiences, and imagine different worlds, pasts, presents, and futures; and to provide visions that set out to tell new stories, decolonize stories of the past, or share knowledge that may have been overlooked or ignored by prevailing societal discourses.
+LORE (21-23 Jan, Gelegenheiten) is a 3-day exhibition and event series presented by I’m Da and an exploration of the ways magic and technology can meet and intersect in our current times to rearticulate points of conflict, reclaim experiences, and imagine different worlds, pasts, presents, and futures; and to provide visions that set out to tell new stories, decolonize stories of the past, or share knowledge that may have been overlooked or ignored by prevailing societal discourses.

-Postcards from the Metaverse (4 Jan, Solaris) a project by Theresa Reimann-Dubber.
-The series Postcards from the Metaverse is a record of what the artist saw and wrote down on one of her regular trips to the metaverse. we can only speculate how exactly the metaverse will shift and obscure the borders of our reality.
-How issues of privacy, misinformation and harassment will spread through this expanding territory.
+Postcards from the Metaverse (4 Jan, Solaris), a project by Theresa Reimann-Dubber.
+The series Postcards from the Metaverse records what the artist saw and wrote down on one of her regular trips to the Metaverse. we can only speculate how exactly the metaverse will shift and obscure the borders of our reality and how issues of privacy, misinformation and harassment will spread through this expanding territory.

 Art Laboratory Berlin will be presenting Controlling_Connectivity ten years after, an artist talk with Gretta Louw and Igor Štromajer on 27 Jan., where they will discuss the performance Controlling_Connectivity, a ten-day online durational performance exploring the pervasiveness of internet-based social networking, and the obligation as well as the opportunity for constant connection with these platforms as a paradigm for severe and systematic disruption of normal, socially accepted patterns of life and interpersonal interaction.

-Meridians: sonic manifestations of the in-between (21 Jan to 14 Mar, SoundsAbout) a full program of changing installations, exhibitions, performances, workshops and talks, to consider the act of liminal listening and manifestations of the in-between.
+Meridians: sonic manifestations of the in-between (21 Jan to 14 Mar, SoundsAbout), a full program of changing installations, exhibitions, performances, workshops and talks, to consider the act of liminal listening and manifestations of the in-between.
 The conversations between worlds, geographies and communities, and nest in the fissures between places and spaces.
 The zones of translation and contact between forms, languages and media are charted.
-Tensions between the self and others as well as those that open within the act of self-reflection are explored and unravelled.
+Tensions between the self and others and those that open within the act of self-reflection are explored and unravelled.

 Overall the program offers a good reflection of what is probably feeding some of our current ruminations as human beings: the intellectual and philosophical challenges of the metaverse, a new sense of belonging and forming stronger bonds in communities, novel forms of spiritualism and mysticism entangled with technology, and how to navigate in this strange place that’s been left for us to rediscover…